Beginner level

 whitstable-garden-planting-sarah

 What may start out as a delightful small perennial may suddenly take over a small border!
-A garden design that’s carefully considered avoids this pick-and-mix garden giving it year-round structure which is suited to your level of involvement!
+A garden design that's carefully considered avoids this pick-and-mix garden giving it a year-round structure which is suited to your level of involvement!

 Garden ninjas show garden for the BBC

 Planning your garden in advance not only saves time but money at the nursery or garden centre when choosing your plants.
+It stops you from making impulse purchases that don't fit your planting scheme or stand out for all the wrong reasons.

-The Pitfall of Informal Gardens
+8. The Pitfall of Informal Gardens

 This is also sometimes the undoing of a garden; without structure, intention and planning, an informal garden can become a catch-all term for 'free for all' or 'messy garden'.

-I knew a neighbour once that used to wax lyrical about their ‘informal country cottage style’ garden.
+I knew a neighbour once who used to wax lyrical about their 'informal country cottage style' garden.
 Upon friendly inspection, there was a mix of dried annuals from last year, perennial weeds, pick-and-mix shrubs and an oddly shaped border.
 Now, this may be the look you are going for.
-The chances are it’s not.
+The chances are it's not.

 confused-informal-garden